chazzka/clanekcathedral/clanek.md

 ### Experiment 6
 The last experiment numbered 6 contains large number of visually anomalous datapoints.
-This is perfect for observing behavior for datasets with regular and novelty datapoints in close to 1:1 ratio.
+This is ideal for observing behavior for datasets with regular and novelty datapoints in close to 1:1 ratio.

 Figure x shows the side-by-side visual representation of one of the 30 runs.